 Blanton’s

-Famously single barrel-produced.
-Getting into the premium area of bourbon, regularly medalling in spirit competitions the world over.
+Famously single barrel-produced, Blanton’s is getting into the premium area of bourbon, with the whiskey regularly medalling in spirit competitions the world over.
 A noted choice of Frank Underwood, and you can’t argue with that.
 Blanton’s is made in a reserved area of the larger Buffalo Trace distillery, which in itself has some notable drops worth trying.

 George Dickel

-Also owned by Diageo, offers small batch Tennessee Whiskey which was originally intended to compete with scotch in terms of smoothness and flavour.
-As such, they use the traditional Scottish spelling of Whisky on their labels.
+Also owned by Diageo, George Dickel offers small-batch Tennessee whiskeys which were originally intended to compete with Scotch in terms of smoothness and flavour.
+As such, they use the traditional Scottish spelling of whisky on their labels.
+Confusing, we know.
+George Dickel is a standout American whiskey.

 35 Maple Street

-A newer, more modern spirit maker with ties to one of Calfiornia’s most successful wine familes.
-35 Maple Street make a range of premium small batch spirits, from Whiskey to Rum.
+A newer, more modern spirit maker with ties to one of California’s most successful wine-producing families.
+35 Maple Street makes a range of premium small-batch spirits, from whiskey to rum.
 Bib & Tucker Bourbon is their most famous offering, but it’ll set you back more than most.

 Wild Turkey

-Another famous one, seen in an odd way of being a little classier than Jim Beam, yet a choice of old-fashioned, rustic types in the American South.
-Pretty straightforward in taste, and they’ve been trying particularly hard to shake off the white-trash, macho reputation of the brand in recent years.
+Another famous whiskey brand, Wild Turkey is seen as a little classier than Jim Beam, yet still a choice of old-fashioned, rustic types in the American South.
+Their whiskeys are pretty straightforward in taste, and they’ve been trying particularly hard to shake off the white-trash, macho reputation of the brand in recent years.

 Eagle Rare